rghiglianovich/macOsshcolor/README.md

 ### Credits

-Based on Henry Tseng's work  found here: https://gist.github.com/henrytseng/f58ec119d5d989a6306d769d212b7648
+This script is inspired by  Henry Tseng's one  found here: https://gist.github.com/henrytseng/f58ec119d5d989a6306d769d212b7648

 ## Usage: